richardgaywood/paydata.org/content/sprawlrunners/magic/furious_magic.md

 The Summon Ally power continues to be used to summon Shadowrun style spirits, but with the following limitations:

 * Duration rules for the summoning follow the rules given in Furious Magic: a base duration of (Arcane Skill die type) minutes, or an Extended Duration of (Arcane Skill die type) hours.
 In Shadowrun terminology, an Extended Duration summoning is called "binding".
-	* Caster does not take a -1 penalty on all arcane skill rolls during an Extended Duration summoning.
+	* Binding does not count as a sustained power, so the caster does not take a -1 penalty on all arcane skill rolls during an Extended Duration summoning.
 * A normal summoner can only have one spirit summoned at once.
 This limit can be increased by the Lord of the Spirits and Spirit Companion Edges in Sprawlrunners.

 {{% alert title="Notes" %}}This may need a little more fleshing out.{{% /alert %}}